 One of the champions of nominalism was William of Ockham (1288 – 1347).
 He found universals needlessly complex.
 His way of reasoning came to be called Ockham’s Razor.
 From explanations, we should shave away all unnecessary entities and suppositions, a process we nowadays call reduction.
+But that does not mean that the simplest explanation is always the best.
 Ockham denied that perfect mathematical shapes, like ideal rectangular triangles, really existed as universal forms.
 Such figures were rather models representing reality.
 Ockham was a forerunner of empiricism, holding experience and sense perception to be the primary source of knowledge.

 However, can we trust our senses?
 René Descartes (1596 – 1650) thought we can’t.
 He searched for an undoubtable basis of knowledge, which he found only in the fact of his own thinking: “I think, therefore I exist.”
 Though Descartes firmly believed that God gave humans their rational capacities and guaranteed the truth of their insights, he nevertheless held that man was capable to find truths only by his own individual thinking.
 Thus, he became the father of rationalism.In the centuries to follow, empiricists like Locke, Berkeley and Hume fought battles of thought with rationalists like Spinoza and Leibniz, until in 1781 Immanuel Kant settled the issue in his book Critique of Pure Reason.
 Kant wrote that we should do away with prejudice and accept that we cannot know objects and relations as they are in themselves, but only in the way they appear to us.
 Space, time and causal relations do not exist outside our minds.
 The same goes for my table – and for truth.